Canada’s 8 Best Cash Back Credit Cards

 Best No Fee Cash Back Credit Card

-If you’re looking for a simple solution, the Rogers World Elite Mastercard is the card for you.
+If you’re looking for a simple solution, the Rogers Red World Elite® Mastercard® is the card for you.
 While other cards offer better category earn rates, there’s no better choice for a budget-conscious spender.

-The card earns 1.5% cash back on all purchases.
-This rate is the de facto benchmark for other World Elite Mastercards, but the Rogers World Elite has the advantage of having no annual fee.
+The card earns 2% cash back on all purchases if you're an eligible Rogers, Fido, or Shaw customer, or 1.5% cash back if you're not.
+This rate is slightly higher than the de facto benchmark for other World Elite Mastercards, but the Rogers Red World Elite® Mastercard® has the advantage of having no annual fee.
 If you’re primarily concerned about keeping costs down, you won’t find another card with a better all-round cash back rate.

 Also, the card gives higher rewards on US-dollar purchases to offset the foreign exchange fee.
 This gives you peace of mind not to fret about extra costs if you’re doing any online shopping on US sites or going for a jaunt over the border.

-Whether you like the simplicity of only using one card, or a high earn rate on uncategorized spending at no extra cost, there’s a place for the Rogers World Elite Mastercard in every wallet.
-There’s one caveat, though: you do need to spend $15,000 per year on the card to maintain your World Elite tier, so it’s much better as your primary card than as a backup that only sees occasional use.
+Whether you like the simplicity of only using one card, or a high earn rate on uncategorized spending at no extra cost, there’s a place for the Rogers Red World Elite® Mastercard® in every wallet.

-Best Cash Back Credit Card for Foreign Transactions
+Best Cash Back Card with Low Foreign Fees

-Brim is a small credit card issuer with no foreign transaction fees on any of their cards.
-Their entry-level card with no annual fee, the Brim Mastercard, makes a great keeper or backup card for avoiding foreign transaction fees.
+Brim is a small credit card issuer with lower foreign transaction fees on many of their cards.
+Their entry-level card with no annual fee, the Brim Mastercard, makes a great keeper or backup card for reducing foreign transaction fees, as it charges 1.5% instead of the industry-standard 2.5%.

 This card earns equal rewards on all foreign purchases, a unique feature among cards with no annual fee.
 Also, as a Mastercard, you’ll find it’s very widely accepted around the world on all your foreign purchases.

-Best Cash Back Credit Card for Travel Insurance
+Best Cash Back Credit Card for Everyday Spending

 Cash Back Credit Cards: What You Need to Know